top of page

 The Arches

-The Arches are natural rock openings formed by wind and erosion over millions of years in the soft red sandstone, and they offer dramatic views over the valley, the distant ridges and Mount Timna.
-This area was an active mining area and there are ancient mining shafts and workings dating back around 3,000 to 5,000 years ago.
+The Arches are natural rock openings formed by erosion of the soft red sandstone over millions of years and they offer dramatic views over the valley, the distant ridges and Mount Timna.
+This part of the park was an active mining area and there are ancient mining shafts and workings dating back some 3,000 to 5,000 years.
 Some are fenced off for safety, while others can be seen through grates or openings.
-One path takes you inside a mining tunnel with steps and ladders providing access.
+You can also go inside a mining tunnel with steps and ladders providing access.

-There are looped trails that take you to the Smaller Arch, and if you continue to the Great Arch.
-Short sections of the route have metal rungs and ladders bolted into the rock and there are narrow passages through sandstone clefts.
-To the Small Arch, follow the marked trail up a sandstone slope and you will soon reach the Small Arch.
+There is a looped trail that take you to the Smaller Arch, and if you continue on to the Great Arch.
+Short sections of the route have metal rungs and ladders bolted into the rock and you will pass through narrow passages through sandstone clefts.
+Follow the marked trail up a sandstone slope and you will soon reach the Small Arch.
 To the mining tunnels, continue along the loop into a narrow cleft.
 You will pass an ancient copper mining tunnel with visible tool marks.
 From the mining area you can walk to the Great Arch.
 Follow the loop downhill on a wider path and this will take you back to the parking area.